-- If you are having a low risk pregnancy, it is advised that you deliver your baby in a non-hospital facility accredited by PhilHealth.
-You get higher coverage for the health services, and you’re not exposed to a high-risk environment especially in the time of COVID-19 pandemic.
+- If you are having a low-risk pregnancy, it is advised that you deliver your baby to a non-hospital facility accredited by PhilHealth.
+You get higher coverage for the health services, and you’re not exposed to a high-risk environment, especially during the time of COVID-19 pandemic.
 This will also help hospitals to focus on more complicated medical cases.

 - Do not go to a non-hospital facility if you’re experiencing a high-risk pregnancy6 because you will not be covered.
 High-risk cases include first-time pregnancy, the pregnant woman is below 19 years old at the date of delivery, or the woman is 35 years old or older.
 If you’re any of these or you have active complications, give birth at an accredited hospital.

-- Do not give birth at home if you want to avail of maternity benefits.
+- Do not give birth at home if you want to avail yourself of maternity benefits.

 - Keep in mind that your baby is covered.
 Your benefits do not stop at child delivery so take advantage of postpartum checkups.

 1. When can I file for PhilHealth maternity benefits?

 As soon as you show early signs of pregnancy, you may already start to consult a PhilHealth-accredited hospital or birthing facility to avail of prenatal services.
 It is advised to process the requirements as soon as possible to avoid hassles in the billing process.

 2. How can I maximize the full benefits of the maternity packages?

 Provided that you’re already a PhilHealth member, you can consult a PhilHealth-accredited healthcare provider during the early signs of pregnancy for you to avail of health services as early as possible.
 You should have a regular prenatal check-up to detect and manage any danger signs and avoid complications.
 Lastly, have your postpartum follow-up with your hospital or clinic because your maternity benefit extends to your baby.